Pre-16 events for schools

 What are their ambitions?
 What pathways could they take?
 Our workshops and activities for Key Stages 2, 3 and 4 encourage your students to ask themselves these important questions.
-To think about higher education and realise their potential.
+To think about higher education.
 To find their passion.

-Book for the classroom or access on demand
+Bookable workshops for the classroom or on demand

-Book a workshop now and get your students thinking about student finance, choosing options and pathways, learning preferences – and more.
+Book now and get your students thinking about student finance, choosing options and pathways, learning preferences – and more.

 Bookable talks and workshops